Orthopaedics Resident Program

-The mission of the Orthopaedic Surgery Residency Training Program at the Medical University of South Carolina Department of Orthopaedic Surgery is: to provide a superior academic and clinical education in orthopaedic surgery, to provide superb orthopaedic care to all patients who come to the Medical University of South Carolina Hospital, to provide the orthopaedic resident with an understanding of orthopaedic research, and to foster an attitude of lifelong learning and teaching.
+The mission of the Orthopaedics Residency Training Program at the Medical University of South Carolina Department of Orthopaedics is to provide a superior academic and clinical education in orthopaedic surgery, to provide superb orthopaedic care to all patients who come to the Medical University of South Carolina Hospital, to provide the orthopaedic resident with an understanding of orthopaedic research, and to foster an attitude of lifelong learning and teaching.

-The Medical University of South Carolina Orthopaedic Residency Training Program is under the direction of John A. Glaser, M.D., Professor of Orthopaedic Surgery and Program Director.
-Vincent D. Pellegrini, Jr., M.D., Professor and Chairman of Orthopaedic Surgery.
+The Medical University of South Carolina Orthopaedic Residency Training Program is under the direction of John A. Glaser, M.D., Professor of Orthopaedics and Program Director.
+Vincent D. Pellegrini, Jr., M.D., Professor and Chairman of Orthopaedics.

 The training program gives residents a balanced experience in both inpatient and outpatient settings.
 Approximately 35 percent of surgeries are performed as outpatient procedures.
 Faculty see patients at Rutledge Tower, the MUSC Musculoskeletal Institute in West Ashley, Medical Arts Plaza in Mt.
 Pleasant, and at two Charleston Hand Group Locations.